 ~ from the back of the box

 In all honesty, this is just a lame excuse to have a digitized metaller fight spiders on mars, robots in an underwater sea base or snowmen in the grounds of a haunted mansion.
 And in 1994, it was lambasted for it.
 Reviews were unkind, particularly for the 3DO original with many calling it 'the worst Doom variant around'.
-Playing the DOS version now, I can understand the ire but can't exactly agree with it.
-It does have an absurdly short draw distance, a novel third-person viewpoint that often obscure your view and a slow moving protagonist that will take many cheap hits.
-Despite this, the plentiful pick ups and generous heath bar to counteract much of the unnecessary damage making it more forgiving to play than it could have been.
-The simple gameplay loop encourages exploration with allow you to uncover the rare neat tricks in its level design.
-In the more technically lenient eyes of a retro gamer, I enjoyed it quite a bit.
+Playing the DOS version now, I can understand the ire but can't entirely agree with it.
+It does have an absurdly short draw distance, a novel third-person viewpoint that often obscures your view and a slow moving protagonist that will take many cheap hits.
+Despite this, the plentiful pick ups and a generous heath bar counteracts much of the unnecessary damage which makes for a more forgiving than it might otherwise have been.
+The simple gameplay loop encourages exploration with allows you to uncover the rare neat tricks in its level design.
+In the more technically lenient eyes of a retro gamer, I wound up enjoying it quite a bit.

 The developers at Movietime did take on some of the engines limitations within its design.
-Our generic frontman may mosty block your view of the long and narrow corridors that populate the map, but he can also hug the walls giving you a much better view.
-Doing this will also see a enemy's slow-moving bullets slide past you if you time it right.
+Our generic frontman may mostly block your view of the long and narrow corridors that populate the map, but he can also hug the walls giving you a much better view.
+Doing this will also let you witness an enemy's slow-moving bullets as they slide past you - if you time it right that is.
 He can shimmy left and right and if enemies gang up on you, there are a limited number of screen-clearing specials to get them all in one.
-I rarely used this as my main weapon seemed good enough in most instances, though I admit I wasn't aware of it until I sourced a manual.
+I found I rarely needed them as my main weapon seemed good enough in most instances, though I admit I wasn't aware of it until I later sourced a manual.

-Each of the 24 levels - 8 in each stage - play roughly the same.
+Each of the 24 levels - eight in each of the three stages - play roughly the same.
 Find a key, then find he exit.
 Along the way, you can collect useful items such as a map and a radar which you'll no doubt use regularly thanks to some surprisingly sprawling later levels.
-The radar, found on the top right of the HUD when found, shows the position of all nearby enemies so you can plan your attack.
+When found, the radar located at the top right of the HUD, shows the position of all nearby enemies so you can plan your attack.
 Some go down in on hit, others take several but the worst are flying creatures like bats or birds.
-Good luck getting an aim on these beasts.
+Good luck getting an aim on these bastards.
 Thankfully, a destroyed enemy stays destroyed - at least until you lose a life - but those not hit will respawn at the same point if you find you need to do some backtracking.

-That's the game Virtuoso will always be compared to.
-Doom is the better game by far, but I still had a blast blasting away some virtual demons virtually through a virtual emulation of DOS.
+That's the game Virtuoso will always be compared to - Doom.
+Id's gamechanger is obviously the better game by far, but I still had a blast blasting away some virtual demons virtually through a virtual emulation of DOS.
 Inception indeed.

 To download the game, follow the link below.
 This exclusive installer uses the Enhanced Community Edition (ECE) build of DOSBox 0.74 to bring the game to modern systems.
 Manual included.
 Tested on Windows 10.